2026-05-23 02:22:23 | EST

 News Analysis

-summary analysis Our coverage includes global equity markets, focusing on earnings trends, institutional flows, and sector-level performance analysis.
+information analysis We offer structured analysis of stock movements driven by earnings reports, macroeconomic data, and institutional trading patterns.
 The Roundhill Memory ETF (DRAM) reached $9.8 billion in assets under management in just 43 days, the fastest pace ever for an exchange-traded fund, according to TMX VettaFi.
 The fund’s CEO attributes the surge to a critical supply-demand imbalance in high-bandwidth memory chips, which he calls "the biggest bottleneck in the AI build-out."

 Live News